How Much Does it Cost to Develop Custom Software? [Main Impact Factors]

-- Definition of custom software development,
+- A definition of custom software development

-- Custom software development cost,
+- Typical software development cost ranges

 What is Custom Software Development?